Muddy Loves: Coffee Architects, Leamington Spa

 The mere thought of sharing a slice of Snickeroonies during one half-term had my teenage daughter and friend shrieking in anticipation on the car journey.
 Sadly, they never got to experience the joys…It’s closed on Mondays.
 That’s poetic justice for you.
 Luckily, we discovered Swirls, a new-ish Italian gelato parlour at 53 Warwick Street.

-This weekend Mr Muddy, I went for Sunday brunch with our 7-year-old who had her heart set on sharing a slice of Black Velvet cake – luckily, before it sold out – with a babyccino in a bottle.
+Mr Muddy and I went for Sunday brunch with our 7-year-old who had her heart set on sharing a slice of Black Velvet cake – luckily, before it sold out – with a babyccino in a bottle.

 We shared a very tasty Royale Mac ‘n’ Cheese from the Specials board (£8.95).
 Our brilliant waiter Elijah was super helpful.